 For detailed steps, see Configuring analytics and reports for adaptive forms.

-You can view a report from within AEM for analytics-enabled forms and analyze data.
+You can view a report from within AEM for analytics-enabled forms and documents and analyze data.
 To view the report:

 - On AEM server, navigate to Forms > Forms & Documents.

-- Select the form for which you want the analytics report.
+- Select the form or document for which you want the analytics report.

 - Click the Analytics Reports icon.
 The report gets displayed.

-Let's take a look at the data points that Analytics collects and reports for forms.
+Let's take a look at the data points that Analytics collects and reports for forms and documents.